 The Rich Man and Lazarus

 Do you use an alarm clock to wake you up in the morning?
-A lot of alarm clocks have a button on them called a snooze alarm.
+A lot of alarm clocks have a button on them called a snooze button.
+(Show snooze button.)
 When your alarm goes off, you can hit that button and go back to sleep.
-In about ten minutes, the alarm will go off again.
+In about 10 minutes, the alarm will go off again.
 You can just keep on doing this and go right on sleeping.

-Maybe it is nice to get that extra sleep, but there are two problems with snooze alarms.
-The first is that if you keep on hitting the snooze alarm, you may be late or miss out on something completely.
-The second problem is that if you keep hitting the snooze alarm, you may get so used to the sound of the alarm that you don’t even hear it at all and you will sleep right through the alarm.
+Maybe it is nice to get that extra sleep, but there are two problems with snooze buttons.
+The first is that if you keep on hitting the snooze button, you may be late or miss out on something completely.
+The second problem is that if you keep hitting the snooze button, you may get so used to the sound of the alarm that you don’t even hear it at all and you will sleep right through the alarm.

 The Bible says that Lazarus died and went to heaven.
 The rich man also died, but he went to hell.
 In hell, he looked up and saw Lazarus in heaven with Abraham.
 He asked Abraham to let Lazarus dip his finger in water and come and touch it to his burning tongue, but Abraham said, "No." Then he reminded the rich man how he had enjoyed such good things on earth while Lazarus had nothing.

-Dear Father, when you sound the alarm telling us it is time to wake up and follow you, may we never be guilty of hitting the snooze alarm saying, "Later, Lord."
-Instead, let us rise up and follow you.
+Father, may we never be guilty of hitting the snooze button saying, "Later, Lord."
+Instead, let us rise up and follow You.
 In Jesus' name we pray.
 Amen.